JavaScript Support

 }

 Scripts have a maximum execution time of 30 seconds.
-Ensure your code completes within this timeframe.
+Make sure your code completes within this budget.

 {